 There can be multiple users having different privileges assigned to each of them in the MySQL database.
-But, when you want to perform the database operations that require many higher privileges then you can make the use of the account that is created by default in MySQL and has almost all the privileges assigned to it that is the root user.
-By default whenever you install the MySQL on your machine, the user named root is created, and the password for that user is prompted and asked.
-If this does not happen and you want to set the password for the default root user then you can do so at a later time.
-Further, there might be a situation that you have forgotten your root password and wish to set the new password or sometimes you will wish to set the password of the root user stronger than the previous.
+But, when you want to perform the database operations that require many higher privileges, you can use the account created by default in MySQL and has almost all the privileges assigned to it that is the root user.
+By default, whenever you install the MySQL on your machine, the user named root is created, and the password for that user is prompted and asked.
+If this does not happen and you want to set the password for the default root user, then you can do so at a later time.
+Further, there might be a situation that you have forgotten your root password and wish to set the new password, or sometimes you will wish to set the password of the root user stronger than the previous.
 Setting the strong passwords for your root user is very important from the security view so that the sensitive data stored in your MySQL database remains protected.
 In this article, we will learn about how we can change the password or set the password to the root user.

 We can use the following command to enter the MySQL database using the root user –

 that will further prompt for the password set by you while installation of MySQL on your machine and gives the following output –

 Now, you will see the MySQL shell, and you work on your database.
 Let us see the list of the users present in my MySQL database server.
 All the user-related information is stored in the table named user inside the default created database named MySQL.
 Let us first check all the databases using the following command –